dtao/PhilosopherDeveloper/source/posts/should-we-write-our-own-tests.markdown

 ## Preemptive counterarguments

-I don't want to spend *too* much time speculating what arguments or observations other might make to what I'm saying---if you want to say something, go ahead and comment!---but there are a handful of responses I can already picture, which I might as well address just to save time.
+I don't want to spend *too* much time speculating what arguments or observations others might make to what I'm saying---if you want to say something, go ahead and comment!---but there are a handful of responses I can already anticipate, which I might as well address just to save time.

 ### The person who wrote the code is in the best position to test it